 Combined with an active push of the campaign across the marketing mix, brands can see a significant increase in sales throughout the lifetime of well-executed on pack promotions.

 It’s been proven that customers value and enjoy on-pack promotions.
 It’s a thrill to win, and even the opportunity to win adds value to the exchange.
-Given that customers are less brand loyal than ever (need stat), on-packs can play an important role in in-store conversion rates.
+Given that customers are less brand loyal than ever, on-packs can play an important role in in-store conversion rates.

 A recent study in the UK actually indicated that on-pack promotions were MOST popular amongst the youth demographic, directly contradicting the general assumption that youth are less engaged.